Mahmoudkamel1/DryveTest/README.md

 - In listview cells there's share label.

 Required:
+- Create another branch and follow naming convention "{firstname}_test".
 - We need to add share functionality to share flicker photo Title with other apps like WhatsApp & Facebook (Tips: Using Dependency service).
 - Excpected behaviour: when user clicked share should view popup to confirm sharing: popup have two options (Share & cancel).
 - Code should follow prism framework.
-- writing Unit Test methods is plus.
+- Writing Unit Test methods is plus.